zendannyy/yara/notes.md

 #### In the weeds
 Testing
 - test with malware samples
-- test with CLEAN datasetsftp
+- test with CLEAN datasets

 keywords
 - uint16 read 2 bytes (16 bits) from a binary file as unsigned integer